-- If an evacuation is recommended, drive to the Reception Center. - · Listen to an EAS radio station for information. - · Obey speed limits and drive safely.
+- If an evacuation is recommended, drive to a Reception Center. - · Listen to an EAS radio station for information. - · Obey speed limits and drive safely.

-Sub- area Subarea Description Evacuation Route C1 Area within a two-mile radius of the Callaway Energy Center Route O, Route CC C2 Area bounded by Route UU on the north Route AD and County Road 428 or the south: County Roads 111 and 419 on the west; and County Road 133 on the east Route O, Route UU, Route AD, Route JJ C3 Area bounded by County Roads 132 and 134 on the North; Route O on the South; Route D on the East; and County Road 133 on the West.
-Route O, Route D C4 Area bounded by Routes O and K on the North; Missouri River on the South; Montgomery County line on the East and County Roads 469 and 448 on the West.
-Route K, Route D, Highway 94 C5 Area bounded by County Roads 469 and 448 on the East; County Road 459; Highway 94 and Auxvasse Creek on the West; Missouri River on the South and two miles from the Plant on the North.
-Highway 94 C6 Area bounded by Route AD and County Road 428 on the North; Highway 94 on the South; County Road 459 on the East; and Routes C, VV and County Road 447 on the West Route CC, Route, AD, Route VV, Route C, Highway 94 C7 Area South of Hams Prairie bounded on the North by Route C from Hams Prairie extending directly West to the Middle River by Routes C, W and County Road 447 on the East; Middle River on the West and Missouri River on the South.
-Route C, Route NN, Highway 94 C8 Area Southeast of Fulton bounded by Route JJ, Route UU, County Roads 111 and 419 and Route AD on the East; Route C from Hams Prairie extending directly West to the Middle River on the South; and Route NN; Fulton city limits and Route Z on the West and North.
+Sub- area Subarea Description Evacuation Route C1 Area within a two-mile radius of the Callaway Energy Center.
+Route O, Route CC C2 Area bounded by Route UU on the north; Route AD and County Road 428 on the south; County Roads 111 and 419 on the west; and County Road 133 on the east.
+Route O, Route UU, Route AD, Route JJ C3 Area bounded by County Roads 132 and 134 on the north; Route O on the south; Route D on the east; and County Road 133 on the west.
+Route O, Route D C4 Area bounded by Routes O and K on the north; Missouri River on the south; Montgomery County line on the east and County Roads 469 and 448 on the west.
+Route K, Route D, Highway 94 C5 Area bounded by County Roads 469 and 448 on the east; County Road 459; Highway 94 and Auxvasse Creek on the west; Missouri River on the south and two miles from the Plant on the north.
+Highway 94 C6 Area bounded by Route AD and County Road 428 on the north; Highway 94 on the south; County Road 459 on the east; and Routes C, VV and County Road 447 on the west Route CC, Route, AD Route VV, Route C, Highway 94 C7 Area south of Hams Prairie bounded on the North by Route C from Hams Prairie extending directly west to the Middle River by Routes C, W and County Road 447 on the east; Middle River on the west and Missouri River on the south.
+Route C, Route NN, Highway 94 C8 Area Southeast of Fulton bounded by Route JJ, Route UU, County Roads 111 and 419 and Route AD on the east; Route C from Hams Prairie extending directly west to the Middle River on the south; and Route NN; Fulton city limits and Route Z on the west and north.
 This does not include the City of Fulton.
 Route JJ, Route UU, Route O, Route C, Route NN C9 The City of Fulton.
 Western boundary is US Highway 54.
-Business 54, Highway 54, Route F C10 Area bounded Route Z and I-70 on the North; County Roads 132 and 134 on the South; Route D on the East; and Route JJ on the West.
-Route JJ, Route AB, Route D C11 Area bounded by I-70 on the North; Route K on the South; Montgomery County line on the East and Route D on the West Route D, Route K, Route YY M1 Area South of I-70; North of Route K; East of Callaway County line; and West of County Roads 278 (Graveyard Hill Road) and 283 (Mill Pond Road) and Routes HH and K. I-70, Route HH, Route K, Route YY M2 Area South of Route K to Missouri River between Callaway County line and Route P; County Road EE; including Rhineland.
-Route K, Highway 94 01 Area East of St. Aubert; West of Route N and within five miles of Missouri River Highway 100, Highway 89, Route N G1 Area South of Missouri River; East of Osage County line; and Northwest of Shawnee Creek and Morrison; including Morrison Highway 100, Route N
+Business 54, Highway 54, Route F C10 Area bounded Route Z and I-70 on the north; County Roads 132 and 134 on the south; Route D on the east; and Route JJ on the west.
+Route JJ, Route AB, Route D C11 Area bounded by I-70 on the North; Route K on the south; Montgomery County line on the east and Route D on the west Route D, Route K, Route YY M1 Area south of I-70; north of Route K; east of Callaway County line; and west of County Roads 278 (Graveyard Hill Road) and 283 (Mill Pond Road) and Routes HH and K. I-70, Route HH, Route K, Route YY M2 Area south of Route K to Missouri River between Callaway County line and Route P; County Road EE; including Rhineland.
+Route K, Highway 94 01 Area east of St. Aubert; West of Route N and within five miles of Missouri River.
+Highway 100, Highwa 89, Route N G1 Area south of Missouri River; east of Osage County line; and northwest of Shawnee Creek and Morrison; including Morrison.
+Highway 100, Route I